- Academic Affairs

-- Read about the Interprofessional Care Teams in Salvador, Brazil project that UMB School of Dentistry's Dr. Isabelita Rambob developed with partnering agency CEDAP: Centro Especializado em Diagnóstico, Assistência e Pesquisa which is a state specialized center for diagnosis, treatment, and research of STDs and HIV/AIDS.
+- Read about the Interprofessional Care Teams in Salvador, Brazil project that the UM School of Dentistry's Dr. Isabelita Rambob developed with partnering agency CEDAP: Centro Especializado em Diagnóstico, Assistência e Pesquisa, which is a state-specialized center for diagnosis, treatment, and research of STDs and HIV/AIDS.

 - Read about retired UMB faculty member Leslie Glickman's recent visit with George Chimatiro, MSc, a Malawi physiotherapist, to discuss culture and health care with students and teachers at Southwest Charter School in Baltimore.